ElektraInitiative/libelektra/doc/TESTING.md

    the environment variable `XDG_CONFIG_DIRS`, currently lacks `spec` namespaces, see #734.

-## Environment
+## Recommended Environment

+The tests are designed to disable themselves if some necessary tools are missing or other environmental constraints are not met.
+To really run *all* tests (also those that are mostly designed for internal development) you need to fulfil:

+- Elektra must be installed (for gen + external test cases).
+- Mounted /dev (to have stdin and stdout for import & export test cases).
+- A running dbus daemon (Either "system" or "session" daemon).
+- `gpg2` or `gpg` binary must be available.

+Above environment is needed for both `kdb run_all` (installed test cases) and `make run_all` (test cases executed from the build directory).
+For `make run_all` following development tools enable even more tests:

-- The script `checkbashisms` is needed to check for bashism, it is part of `devscripts`.
+- The script `checkbashisms` is needed to check for bashism (tests/shell/check_bashisms.sh), it is part of `devscripts`.
+- `git` and `clang-reformat-5` (to 7) to check formatting.
+- `pkg-config` must be available (check_external.sh and check_gen.sh).
+- A build environment including gcc (check_gen.sh).

 ## Conventions